Jal (band): Revival (2004–2006)

 Following the release of the band's first single, Jal soon entered the recording studios to work on their début studio album release.
 The band had recruited bassist Aamir Tufail along with vocalist Farhan Saeed, and started to work on their first album.
-The album was composed by Goher and was produced by Zulfiqar Jabbar Khan and Mekaal Hasan, previously produced the band's début single "Aadat" which was a major hit in both India and Pakistan.
+The album was composed by Goher and was produced by Zulfiqar Jabbar Khan and Mekaal Hasan, who previously produced the band's début single "Aadat", which was a major hit in both India and Pakistan.
 Jal then went on recording and releasing their début studio album, Aadat, through the record label Sadaf Stereo, on 27 September 2004.
 Mostly all singles from the album did really well at the local music charts, most notably "Aadat" which topped the charts and stayed at the top for two weeks.
 Whereas, five other songs from the album received Top 40 airplay on radio and music channels in Pakistan.
 Sales of the album were such that it remained at the top of the Pakistani music charts for several weeks after its release.
 The album was declared as the best selling album of 2004 on Geo TV by the record label Sadaf Stereo.
 This was followed by the album being released in India by HOM Records.
 In October, Jal released their second single "Lamhay" music video, from their album, directed by Zulfiqar Jabbar Khan.
 On 11 November, Jal went on performing at Lahore Grammar School 55-Main branch along with Call.
 In December, Jal received a special award by Shaukat Khanum Cancer Hospital in recognition of their support and efforts to raise funds for fighting cancer in Pakistan.

 Atif Aslam, released his debut solo album Jal Pari, after he left the band, which included few songs from Jal's first studio album.
 This led to a dispute between Atif and Jal about who owned the rights to the songs as Goher took the dispute to court.
 However, the final statement from the court went in favour of both the artists as the songs which were included in both the artist albums were compositions of both Atif and Goher.
 Thus, the dispute ended between the two musicians.